Not looking for anything but if it happens, will try my best to take team forward: KL Rahul on Test captaincy | Sports-Games

 ''It will be exciting but I am not really looking for anything at this time but if it happens to come, I will try my best to carry Team India and Indian cricket forward to the best of my abilities,'' he added.

-With Virat Kohli stepping down from Test captaincy after their team's 1-2 series defeat, Rahul, who led the team in Johannesburg in the former's absence said that he didn't pay too much heed about his name cropping up as a possible successor till articles started getting published.
+With Virat Kohli stepping down from Test captaincy after the team's 1-2 defeat in the Test series against the Proteas, Rahul, who led the team in Johannesburg in his absence, said that he didn't pay too much heed to his name cropping up as a possible successor till media reports started getting published.

-''I hadn't given it a thought till the articles with names started doing rounds.''
+''I hadn't given it a thought till the articles with names started doing rounds,'' Rahul said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)